Passport & Visa

 Consulate General of Switzerland, New York

 Jurisdiction: Connecticut, Maine, Massachusetts, Michigan, Minnesota, New Hampshire, New Jersey, New York, North Dakota, Ohio, Pennsylvania, Rhode Island, South Dakota, Vermont, Wisconsin, Bermuda, Puerto Rico and the U.S. Virgin Islands.

 Consulate General of Switzerland, San Francisco

 Jurisdiction: The counties of Northern California (Zips: over 93501) and the states of Alaska, Idaho, Montana, Nevada, Oregon, Utah, Washington, Wyoming and Hawaii.

 For your convenience, the Office of Study Abroad has generated instructional materials that will help you with the process of completing the forms required for your visa.
-Feel free to use the following forms to assist you as your complete your student visa.Visa fees, postage fees and/or travel fees to secure a student visa in person are the responsibility of the student.
+Feel free to use the following document to assist you as apply for your student visa.Visa fees, postage fees and/or travel fees to secure a student visa in person are the responsibility of the student.